Loading Events

 Access Information

-The Royal Albert Wharf Open Studios will be held in our V&A East X Bow Arts Fellowship Space and artist studios.
+The Royal Albert Wharf Open Studios will be held in our RAW Labs X Bow Arts Fellowship Space and artist studios.
 This event is suitable for all ages, and families with children are encouraged to attend.
+The event in the Well Bean Cafe will be held upstairs–this building does not have step-free access.

 If you have any questions regarding accessibility at this event or would like to make us aware of any